KnightJC/Jacks-Gym/README.md

 # About

 Jack's Gym is a state-of-the-art fitness center dedicated to helping individuals achieve their health and fitness goals.
-Our mission is to provide a supportive and motivating environment where members can improve their physical well-being, boost their confidence, and lead a healthier lifestyle.
+Our mission is to provide a supportive and motivating environment where members can improve their physical well-being, boost confidence, and lead healthier lifestyles.

 # Features